ryanmphill/shodo-static-gen/shodo_ssg/project_template/src/theme/markdown/articles/blog/first-blog.md

 #### layout.jinja

-The `layout.jinja` is just a normal jinja template, but the `{{ article }}` variable has been reserved as a `children` variable for passing in the content from each page.
-Simply define whatever repeated layout you would like to wrap the `{{ article }}` content, such as a header and footer.
+The `layout.jinja` is just a normal jinja template, but the `{{ article }}` variable has been reserved as a variable for passing in the content data from each page.
+Simply define whatever repeated layout you would like to wrap the `{{ article.content }}` content, such as a header and footer.

 Here is an example layout template: